GMLC-TDC/HELICS/docs/developer-guide/benchmarks.md

 ## Baseline benchmarks

 ### ActionMessage
-    microbenchmarks to test some operations concerning the serialization of the underlying message Structure in HELICS
+    microbenchmarks to test some operations concerning the serialization of the underlying message structure in HELICS

 ### Conversion
     microbenchmarks to test the serialization and deserialization of common data types in HELICS